Thomas-Applegate/plume-editor/README.md

 # plume-editor
-A lightweight text editor made in rust
+A small light weight text editor written in rust